 How do I find an estate planning attorney near me?
 There are many ways to locate a qualified estate planning attorney.
 Most important is that your choice of an estate attorney be someone who informs and educates you.
 An estate planning attorney should also be patient.
 They should take the time to guide the client through the process.
 Almost all estate planning law firms provide a free consultation.
 The client should take advantage of the opportunity to meet the attorney.
 Get the lawyer to answer questions at no charge.

 How much does it cost to hire an estate attorney?
-The cost of hiring an estate planning attorney can vary widely from one law firm to another.
-Factors in the cost include the size of the estate, and whether the trust is for a married couple or a single person.
-Attorney fees typically range anywhere from $750 to $1,500 and can go higher for wealthy estates.
+The cost of hiring an estate planning attorney can vary from one law firm to another.
+Factors in the cost include the estate’s size and whether the trust is for a married couple or a single person.
+Attorney fees range anywhere from $750 to $1,500 and can go higher for wealthy estates.
 We also offer estate planning trusts.

 Appointments available in-office.

 Home and hospital appointments available within 15 miles.

 “My experience with Ironclad Living Trust was stupendous through and through.
 Great experience overall having Paul Hanks as my lawyer.
 He understands his clients, very insightful and is an expert in his field.
 Very efficient and personable.
 Truly a professional and marvelous individual.
 Highly recommend their services.” . . .
 Juanita

 “I used Ironclad Living Trust (Paul A. Hanks)” for the latest amendment to my trust that he previously created for me.
 As before, he was extremely thorough in the prep of my amendment.
 He was readily available during the process and addressed all my concerns.
 Very good quality for the money spent on my trust and the amendment.” . . .
 B. Wilson